CMPSC-301-Allegheny-College-Spring-2023/midterm/README.md

 * Please follow the Honor Code of Allegheny College (https://sites.allegheny.edu/about/honor-code/)
 * You are to work alone on this test.
 * There can be no sharing of any information between test-takers.
-* In accordance with department policies, plagiarism will be tested.
+* In accordance with department policies, testing for plagiarism will be applied.

 ```
 Honor Code